 Book Discussion Group

-This fun, informal group meets on the third Monday every month to discuss a different book.
+This fun, informal group meets on the fourth Monday every month to discuss a different book.
 We have copies of our book each month at the circulation desk for immediate checkout.

 Lodi Photo Club

 Do you have an interest in photography?
 We're meeting once a month, with challenges/themes and camaraderie.

 Join us for this hands-on activity series.
 Artful Adults Workshops is a monthly class series for adults who are interested in arts, crafts, and living a fanciful life full of creativity (Teens may participate only if they are accompanied by an adult).

 It's scheduled on the second Thursday of each month at 6:30 pm, and drop-ins are welcome.
 Check the library calendar on the homepage for dates and times.

 Do you have an interest in knitting or crocheting?
 Whether you’re a novice or an expert, meet others with the same interest!

 This group meets on the 3rd Wednesday of each month at 4 pm.
 All skill levels, all ages, any gender welcome.
 Bring your own materials and a love of creativity and fun.
 Meet others who love yarn to share tips & tricks and learn from one another.
 Join any time simply by showing up.